 CALL FOR HELP – Call 911 or the emergency number for your local fire department.
 Firefighters are specially trained to combat vehicle fires.
 Never return to the vehicle to attempt to fight the fire yourself.
 Vehicle fires can be tricky, even for firefighters.
 Pressurized components can burst or explode, spilling or spraying highly flammable liquids, or eject projectiles than can cause serious injuries.

 To reduce the risk of a vehicle fire, AAA makes these recommendations:

 — Have your vehicles inspected at least annually by a trained, professional technician.
 As a public service, AAA inspects and approves thousands of repair facilities in the U.S. and Canada as part of the AAA Approved Auto Repair program.
-Names and locations of AAA-approved repair businesses can be found at www.aaa.com.
+You can find names and locations of AAA-approved repair businesses at www.aaa.com.

 — Watch for fluid leaks under vehicles, cracked or blistered hoses, or wiring that is loose, has exposed metal or has cracked insulation.
 Have any of these conditions inspected and repaired as soon as possible.

 — Be alert to changes in the way your vehicle sounds when running, or to a visible plume of exhaust coming from the tailpipe.
 A louder than usual exhaust tone, smoke coming from the tailpipe, or a backfiring exhaust could mean problems or damage to the high-temperature exhaust and emission control system on the vehicle.
 Have vehicles inspected and repaired as soon as possible if exhaust or emission control problems are suspected.

 — Avoid smoking.
 If you must smoke, use your vehicle ashtray.

 — Drive according to posted speed limits and other traffic rules.
 Remain alert to changing road conditions at all times.